Semantically Reflected Programs: Graph-Based State Semantics

-An alternative design would here be to use \emph{punning}~\cite{DBLP:journals/ws/GrauHMPPS08} and let \texttt{prog:f} be both an OWL object and an OWL property.
-This approach, which we also used in \cref{sec:overview}, allows the following, more succinct lifting:
+An alternative design would here be to use the \emph{punning} feature of OWL 2~\cite{DBLP:journals/ws/GrauHMPPS08,OWL2NewFeatures} that allows using the same URI for an individual, a property, and a class.
+These will be separate entities semantically, only sharing an identifier, and which one is meant can always be deduced from the context.
+We can thus let \texttt{prog:f} be both an OWL object and an OWL property.
+This approach, which we also used in \cref{sec:overview}, allows the following, more succinct lifting.

 \begin{rdfframe} run:$o_1$ prog:f run:$o_2$. \end{rdfframe} \end{example}